yugr/primogen/README.md

 * found primes are not cached to avoid repetative work (like in sieve of Eratosthenes)

-Also in present state it probably violates all sane Verilog coding guidelines.
+Also in present state it may violate Verilog coding practices.

 # Run